open-guides/og-aws/README.md

     * Example: Make services that are hosted outside of AWS for financial, regulatory, or legacy reasons callable from within a VPC.

-## High Availability

-### Tips

-* AWS offers two levels of redundancy, [regions and availability zones (AZs)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions-availability-zones).
-* When used correctly, regions and zones do allow for high availability.
-You may want to use non-AWS providers for larger business risk mitigation (i.e. not tying your company to one vendor), but reliability of AWS across regions is very high.
-* **Multiple regions**: Using multiple regions is complex, since it’s essentially like completely separate infrastructure.
-It is necessary for business-critical services which highest levels of redundancy.
-However, for many applications (like your average consumer startup), deploying extensive redundancy across regions may be overkill.
-* The [High Scalability Blog](http://highscalability.com/blog/2016/1/11/a-beginners-guide-to-scaling-to-11-million-users-on-amazons.html) has a good guide to help you understand when you need to scale an application to multiple regions.
-* 🔹**Multiple AZs**: Using AZs wisely is the primary tool for high availability!
-    * The bulk of outages in AWS services affect one zone only.
-There have been rare outages affecting multiple zones simultaneously (for example, the [great EBS failure of 2011](http://aws.amazon.com/message/65648/)) but in general most customers’ outages are due to using only a single AZ for some infrastructure.
-    * Consequently, design your architecture to minimize the impact of AZ outages, especially single-zone outages.
-    * Deploy key infrastructure across at least two or three AZs.
-Replicating a single resource across more than three zones often won’t make sense if you have other backup mechanisms in place, like S3 snapshots.
-    * Deploy instances evenly across all available AZs, so that only a minimal fraction of your capacity is lost in case of an AZ outage.
-    * If your architecture has single points of failure, put all of them into a single AZ.
-This may seem counter-intuitive, but it minimizes the likelihood of any one SPOF to go down on an outage of a single AZ.
-* **EBS vs instance storage**: For a number of years, EBSs had a poorer track record for availability than instance storage.
-For systems where individual instances can be killed and restarted easily, instance storage with sufficient redundancy could give higher availability overall.
-EBS has improved, and modern instance types (since 2015) are now EBS-only, so this approach, while helpful at one time, may be increasingly archaic.
-* Be sure you use and understand **ELBs** whenever appropriate.
-(See the section on ELBs.)
-Many outages are due to not using load balancers, or misunderstandings or misconfigurations of ELBs.

-### Gotchas and Limitations

-* **AZ naming** differs from one customer account to the next.
-Your “us-west-1a” is not the same as another customer’s “us-west-1a” — the letters are assigned to physical AZs randomly per account.
-This can also be a gotcha if you have multiple AWS accounts.
-* **Cross-AZ traffic** is not free.
-At large scale, the costs add up to a significant amount of money.
-If possible, optimize your traffic to stay within the same AZ as much as possible.

 ## Redshift

 ### Tips